Linux pstree Command Tutorial for Beginners (8 Examples)

 Since every process (except the very first one) in a Linux system has a parent, it sometimes makes things easier to understand if all processes are displayed in a tree structure.
 You'll be glad to know there exists a command line utility - dubbed pstree - that displays a tree of processes.

-In this tutorial, we will discuss the basics of pstree command using some easy to understand examples.
-But before we do that, it's worth mentioning that all examples here have been tested on an Ubuntu 16.04 LTS machine.
+In this tutorial, we will discuss the basics of the pstree command using some easy-to-understand examples.
+But before we do that, it's worth mentioning that all examples here have been tested on an Ubuntu 22.04 LTS machine.

 Linux pstree command